 The funding measures are accompanied by innovative educational formats which are designed specifically for the individual venues with the purpose of generating public interest and appreciation of contemporary dance.
 At the centre of the programme are the approximately 400 guest performance venues of INTHEGA (interest group of cities with guest theatre performances).
 In cities and regions with no established ensembles of their own, INTHEGA theatres play an important role in enriching the theatre and dance scenes in their localities.
 The Danceland programme was thus created to draw increased cultural-political attention to rural regions, as well as smaller and medium-sized cities.
 The programme has already funded 19 guest performance partnerships with 2.4 million euros.

 In light of the programme’s success in enhancing attractive, high-quality cultural programmes, the host venues as well as the participating city and state theatre dance ensembles have expressed great interest in continuing the funding activities of Danceland.
 For the ensembles, the programme has generated a welcomed increase in visibility thanks to the increased performance opportunities, which in turn, have had a positive influence on public recognition and demand in larger cities.
 Therefore, the Federal Cultural Foundation has decided to finance another 20 guest performance partnerships until 2026.

 The Federal Cultural Foundation is grateful to the Dachverband Tanz and its managing director Michael Freundt and his team for establishing and carrying out the first programme phase which will conclude in 2021.
 The Federal Cultural Foundation has now allocated 2.8 million euros to extend the Danceland programme until 2026.
 In the future, applications for funding can be submitted directly to the Federal Cultural Foundation.
 The amount of funding granted to the selected partnerships is determined by the Executive Board based on the recommendation of a jury of independent experts.
-The submission deadline for the first round of applications was 15 July 2021, the deadline for the second round of applications will be 15 July 2022.
+The submission deadline for the first round of applications was 15 July 2021, the deadline for the second and final round of applications was 15 July 2022.